 In many cases, doing it yourself is the easiest option.

 As you can see, removing black mold on drywall and wood is not very difficult.
 It basically requires some elbow grease and a mold stain remover cleaning agent.
-Check out our DIY Support page, featuring our eBook and virtual consultations, for more detailed steps on how to be successful with this.
+Check out our DIY mold removal eBook for more detailed steps on how to be successful with this.
 This link also contains some important safety information and equipment you will want to use if you decide to remove it yourself.